Halloween

 Do you believe in magic?

 “Surrender to the way things want to happen next, even though this often involves a vast and terrifying loss of control.
-Trust the magic that was born into your soul.” ~Martha Beck, Finding Your Way in a Wild New World There’s a lot of research explaining why some people don’t enjoy horror films or ghost stories — or anything else in which things appear to be manipulated by unseen forces.
-If you fit this psychological profile, you’re probably the sort of person who likes to remain “in control” most of the time.
-Chances are, you’re also the person who’s trying to figure out exactly how the magician is performing his…
+Trust the magic that was born into your soul.” ~Martha Beck, Finding Your Way in a Wild New World There’s a lot of research explaining why some people don’t enjoy horror films or spooky stories — or anything else in which things are manipulated by unseen forces.
+Are you one of those people?
+According to this theory, if you fit this psychological profile, you prefer to be in control.
+You want to know what’s ahead, so you’re not a fan of cinematic surprises like boogeymen suddenly appearing at the…